michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-28-net-sorting-part3.md

 Profile somehow - Sort with comparere and TrySZSort? show calls?

-Calling conventions can differ in many ways:

-- where are the method arguments stored - registers - stack
-- how are the arguments added to the stack - left to right or right to left
-- where do you put result of the function call (stack, register, memory)
-- who is responsible for stack cleanup - caller or calle ( this makes big difference if caller is cleaning up stack - the compiler has to generate cleaning logic every time a function is called increasing size of the assembly)
-- who is responsible for `cleaning` up `registers` and bringing them back to previous state (before the function was called)

 `winapi` convention  was mentioned in `P/Invoke` explanation.
 There are many other conventions [\[x\]]][calling-conventions].